 Ikuenobe, Polycarp.
 1997.
 "The Parochial Universalist Conception of 'philosophy' and 'African Philosophy'."
 Philosophy East and West no. 47:189-210.

 Imbo, Samuel Olouch.
 1998.
 An Introduction to African Philosophy.
 Lanham: Rowman & Littlefield.

 Jahn, Janheinz.
 1961.
-Muntu.
-An Outline of Neo-African Culture.
-London: Faber and Faber.
+Muntu: An Outline of the New African Culture.
+New York: Faber and Faber.

 Translated from the German Muntu.
 Umrisse der neoafrikanischen Kultur (1958) by Marjorie Grene.